 These summary statistics are crucial.
 How often have you heard that the mean of a group is a particular value?
 It provides meaningful information.
 However, these measures are simplifications of the dataset.
 Graphing the data brings it to life.
 Generally, I find that using graphs in conjunction with statistics provides the best of both worlds!

 Let’s see this in action.

 Histograms and the Central Tendency

 Use histograms to understand the center of the data.
-In the histogram below, you can see that the center is near 50.
+In the histogram below, you can see that it is a unimodal distribution because it has only one peak near 50.
 Most values in the dataset will be close to 50, and values further away are rarer.
 The distribution is roughly symmetric and the values fall between approximately 40 and 64.

 A difference in means shifts the distributions horizontally along the X-axis (unless the histogram is rotated).
 In the histograms below, one group has a mean of 50 while the other has a mean of 65.

 Additionally, histograms help you grasp the degree of overlap between groups.
 In the above histograms, there’s a relatively small amount of overlap.